TempBEV: Improving Learned BEV Encoders with Combined Image and BEV Space Temporal Aggregation: Experiments

 \subsection{Dataset and Evaluation Metrics}

 We use the NuScenes dataset \cite{caesar2020nuscenes} for our experiments, which provides data points at \SI{2}{\hertz}.
 Those include images from 6 monocular cameras $U_{t}$ and corresponding ground truth bounding boxes $B_{t}$ and BEV segmentation $S_{t}$ for static elements including road surface ("Road"), dividers ("Lane"), and pedestrian crossings ("Cross") .
 The performance on 3D object detection is evaluated using NuScenes Detection Score (NDS) \cite{caesar2020nuscenes} and mean Average Precision (mAP).
 Intersection over Union (IoU) is evaluated per class for the BEV segmentation task.
+We provide the results for both tasks separately to quantify the effect of temporal stereo encoding on detecting dynamic objects and static elements.